writethedocs/www/docs/team.rst

 Meetup Coordination Team
 -----------------------

-These are the folks you can talk to about anything meetup related.
+These are the folks you can talk to about anything :doc:`/meetups/index` related.
 Want to attend your first one?
 Start your own?
 Have any other questions or concerns?